BlinkID/blinkid-android/documentation/BlinkIDRecognizerResult.md

 <p align="justify">
 The tables below represent scanning results for each document in each country supported in BlinkID v5.
-The fields marked as "Always" present are mandatory on all document versions and will always be a part of the result set.
-The ones marked as "Sometimes" present will be returned only if they exist on the specific document being scanned.
+The fields marked as "Always" are mandatory on all document versions and will always be a part of the result set.
+The ones marked as "Always if present" will be returned only if they exist on the specific document being scanned.
 "Pending" stands for those fields for which it's not certain whether or not they're present on all document versions.
 For US documents, all information concerns both horizontal and vertical supported documents.
 <br>
 <br>
 <h2>MRZ Fields</h2>